Eye donation saves sight and also makes research into new treatments possible.

 This level of activity is under serious threat as donations become scarcer and increasingly expensive to source outside the hospital’s own eye bank.

-Moorfields cannot buy tissue for research purposes that is why tissue which isn’t suitable for corneal transplant is so crucial in developing new treatments.
+Moorfields cannot buy tissue for research purposes, which is why tissue which isn’t suitable for corneal transplant is so crucial in developing new treatments.

 Where permanent blindness used to occur, we can now help some patients with genetic disorders, eye inflammation or chemical burns who have scarring and opacity of the cornea.
 The Cells for Sight programme is at the forefront of using stem cells to tackle eye diseases that were previously untreatable.